epfl-si/jahia2wp/README.md

 Simply run the instructions given in the last lines from the script.

-Among them, `make exec` will log you in your container, where you can configure it:

-    you@host:jahia2wp$ make exec
-    www-data@xxx:/srv/your-env$ cd jahia2wp
-    www-data@xxx:/srv/your-env/jahia2wp$ make bootstrap-mgmt
-    ...

-You are now ready to jump to the next section, about [usages](#usage).
+Among them, `make exec` will log you in your container: you are now ready to jump to the next section, about [usages](#usage).

 Did we mention that would you be looking for a more explicit process, feel free to follow the [detailed guide](./docs/INSTALL_DETAILED.md)? ;)